-No Resolutions Ordinary For Against 1.
-To approve the payment of a first and final single dividend of 5% for the financial year ended 31 August 2015.
-2. To approve the increase and payment of Directors' fees.
-3. To re-elect Dato' Dr. Ong Seng Soon as Director.
-4. To re-elect Dato' Noordin Bin Md.
-Noor as Director.
-5. To re-elect Madam Ong Guat Beng as Director.
-6. To re-appoint Dato' Seri Ong Choo Hoon, who retires in accordance with Section 129(2) of the Companies Act, 1965.
-7. To re-appoint Messrs Grant Thornton as the company's Auditors.
-8. To authorise Directors to allot and issue shares pursuant to Section 132D of the Companies Act, 1965.
-9. To approve the Proposed Renewal of and New Shareholders' Mandate.
-10. To retain Dato' Noordin Bin Md.
-Noor as an Independent Non-Executive Director.
-11. To retain Mr. Saw Chin Eng as an Independent Non-Executive Director.
+No Ordinary Resolutions For Against 1.
+To approve the payment of a first and final single tier dividend of 1 sen for the financial year ended 31 August 2016.
+2. To approve the payment of Directors' fees.
+3. To re-elect Mr. Saw Chin Eng as Director.
+4. To re-elect Mr. Ong Seng Chye as Director.
+5. To re-appoint Dato' Seri Ong Choo Hoon, who retires in accordance with Section 129(2) of the Companies Act, 1965.
+6. To re-appoint Messrs Grant Thornton as the company's Auditors.
+7. To authorise Directors to allot and issue shares pursuant to Section 132D of the Companies Act, 1965.
+8. To approve the Proposed Renewal of and New Shareholders' Mandate.
+9. To retain Dato' Noordin Bin Md Noor as an Independent Non-Executive Director.
+10. To retain Mr. Saw Chin Eng as an Independent Non-Executive Director.
+11. To retain Madam Teoh Siew Tin as an Independent Non-Executive Director.